udibr/box-ios-sdk-sample-app/README.md

 1. The Box SDK is embedded as a submodule: `git submodule init && git submodule update`
 2. Configure the app with your client ID and client secret.
-There are `#warning`s in the project to help point you in the right direction.
+There are `#error`s in the project to help point you in the right direction.